-Questions regarding the Kennedy Institute M.A. in North American Studies that are not addressed in the FAQ should be directed to the JFK Office for Student Advising by either email, phone, or in person, or to the M.A.
-Advisor Dr. Christian Lammert.
-The Info Service of the Free University of Berlin will gladly answer any general questions regarding application and matriculation procedures.
+Questions regarding the Master's program in North American Studies should be directed to the Academic Advisement Office.
+The Info Service of the Free University of Berlin will gladly answer any general questions regarding application and enrollment procedures.